-We are looking for senior research engineer in empirical macroeconomics and/or financial economics for a two-year full-time position to begin as soon as possible (the start date is flexible).
-The researcher will join the EDHEC-Risk Climate Impact Institute (preferably) in London..
+We are looking for a senior research engineer in empirical macroeconomics and/or financial economics to begin as soon as possible (the start date is flexible).
+The researcher will join the EDHEC-Risk Climate Impact Institute (preferably) in London.

 The successful candidate will work under the direct supervision of Riccardo Rebonato, Professor of Finance at EDHEC Business School and Scientific Director of the EDHEC-Risk Climate Impact Institute.
 He/she will join a growing, vibrant team of researchers with a varied academic background (Economics, Physics and Finance).
 The candidate's work will contribute to inform the decisions of strategic investors and their portfolio construction, financial supervisors and the financial industry on issues related to climate financial risk assessment and management.